lilynoel/kontent-assignment/README.md

     //   // );
     // });
 ```
-- In this code example, I have removed unused functions & additional iterations of  `partnerCafeLocations` to keep the code DRY.
+- In this code example, I have removed additional iterations of  `partnerCafeLocations` to keep the code DRY.

 </br>